bamdadd/pyhalboy/Readme.md

 A library for all things hypermedia. insipred by [Halboy](https://github.com/jimmythompson/halboy/) and [Halboy.js](https://github.com/jimmythompson/halboy.js/)

 * Create hypermedia resources
-* Marshal to and from plain JS objects
+* Marshal to and from plain python dicts
 * Navigate JSON+HAL APIs

 ## API